github-linguist/linguist/README.md

 project.languages      #=> { "Ruby" => 0.98, "Shell" => 0.02 }
 ```

 These stats are also printed out by the `linguist` binary.
+You can pass
-This will also output the breakdown of files by language.
+`--breakdown`` flag, and the binary will also output the breakdown of files by language.

 You can try running `linguist` on the `lib/` directory in this repository itself:

-    $ bundle exec linguist lib/
+    $ bundle exec linguist lib/ --breakdown
     100%  Ruby

     Ruby: ["linguist/blob_helper.rb", "linguist/classifier.rb", "linguist/file_blob.rb", "linguist/generated.rb",